jkoe143/nlu-assessment/README.md

 auto generated and serves as the primary key. `datetime` is server generated at time of insert. `author`, `address`, and `comment` are provided by the user via POST request.

-Address columns are normalized to lowercase and trimmed at both ingestion time and query time to ensure safe JOINs across tables.
+Address columns are normalized to lowercase and trimmed at ingestion time and on incoming requests before querying, ensuring safe JOINs across tables.

 ## API Endpoints